leannejdong/leannejdong.github.i/_pages/about.md

 The existing GOSDT algorithm works only for binary features, which may not be ideal for training data with multiple features.
 During part of my fellowship, I developed a C++ implememntation that converts the binary decision tree to n-ary tree decision tree with the existing parallelism.
 See [mgosdt](https://gitlab.com/leannejdong/mgosdt/-/tree/dev) for C++ implementations.

-At the moment, I seek to develop a full n-ary approach by optimizing the space of n-ary trees.
-Meanwhile, I seek for more efficient implementation that takes the advantages of the parallelism GOSDT provides.
+At the moment, I'm wrapping up my postdoc project, preparing a new chapter of my life in London next year.
+I'll join [ARRIVAL](https://arrival.com/world/en) as a robotic software engineer.

 **Topics of interests**: